aws-samples/amazon-efs-developer-zone/README.md

 ## Amazon EFS with Container

-In this section we will dive into how you can setup Amazon EFS with Amazon ECS and Amazon EKS.
+In this section we will dive into how you can setup Amazon EFS with containers using Amazon ECS and Amazon EKS.

 | Tutorial | Link
 | --- | ---